AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/user-sign-in-with-adobe-id.md

 ---
 # User Sign-in with Adobe ID {#user-sign-in-with-adobe-id}

-When a user with Adobe Identity needs to log in to the Marketo Engage Application, they must log in through the Adobe ID Login link versus the typical login on the Marketo Login page.
+When a user with Adobe Identity needs to log in to the Marketo Engage Application, they must log in through the AdobeID login link versus the typical login on the Marketo Engage Login page.
 Upon clicking the link, the user will be directed to the Marketo Engage Application.

-1. Click the **[!UICONTROL Sign in with an Adobe ID]** link on the Marketo login page.
+1. Click **[!UICONTROL Continue with AdobeID]** on the Marketo Engage login page.

    ![](assets/user-sign-in-with-adobe-id-1.png)